abdularif0705/Mining-Frequent-Itemsets/README.md

 Read the PDF file for Project description

-For this project I am using jupyternotebook inside of VSC
+For this project I am using Jupyter Notebook inside of VSC

 ## Installation
 first you have to install the libraries with your terminal